tonethar/IGME-330-Spring-2023/checkoffs/refactor-screensaver.md

 ### II-C. Template Strings

-- Replace all instances of string concatenation with [template strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)
+- Replace all instances of *string concatenation* with [template strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)
-  - for example - in the `getRandomColor()` function
+  - for example - in the `getRandomColor()` function (this might be the only oncurrence of *string concatenation* you need to fix)
 - ***Test the app thoroughly to be sure it still works!
 Fix things as necessary.
 And then move on.***

 <hr>